Creation and Handling of Dimension Elements

 Elements can be added to one or to more than one consolidated element, making different views of a dimension possible.
 These structures are often called “parallel hierarchies”.

-The buttons at the top of the elements tab are from left to right: add, delete and search elements, expand/collapse all branches ore only the selected branch, expand the level by number, use a stored subset, set a Format/Style, toogle between show or hide Format/Style, and toogle between hierchical and list view.
+The buttons at the top of the elements tab are from left to right: add, delete and search elements, expand/collapse all branches ore only the selected branch, expand the level by number, use a stored Subset, set a Format/Style, toogle between show or hide Format/Style, and toogle between hierchical and list view.

 Making changes to elements